 We found 6 internists who accept Bronze Choice HSA 6300 - 2 near Ennis, TX.

-Dr. Robert Silverman sees patients in Ennis, TX.
-His medical specialty is general internal medicine.
-Dr. Silverman's average patient rating is 3.5 stars out of 5.
-He takes Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
-He graduated from Virginia Commonwealth University (VCU) School of Medicine.
+Dr. Robert Silverman works as an internist.
+His average rating from his patients is 3.5 stars out of 5.
+Dr. Silverman honors Aetna EPO, Blue Cross/Blue Shield, and Aetna HSA, as well as other insurance carriers.
+He is a graduate of Virginia Commonwealth University (VCU) School of Medicine.

 Conditions / Treatments